lbroudoux/microcks-sveltekit/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+This SvelteKit application is configured to proxy HTTP request starting with `/api` to the Microcks backend we previoulys started an running on port `8080`.

+Then connect to the UI using `http://localhost:5173` in your browser.
+You should then be re-directed to Keycloak authentication form for the `microcks` realm.
+You can use the default `admin/microcks123` user and password.

 ## Building